Sheat of recti abdominis

 The sheath of the rectus abdominis is the fibrous envelope formed by the aponeuroses of the abdominal muscles (external abdominal oblique, internal abdominal oblique, and transversus abdominis), enclosing the rectus abdominis muscle along the ventral abdominal wall.
 The structure and composition of this sheath vary between species and between the cranial and caudal parts of the abdomen.

-The sheath of rectus abdominis is divided into:
+The sheath of rectus abdominis is divided into two part:

 These are formed by the fusion and passage of the abdominal muscles aponeuroses at different levels along the abdominal wall.

-• Complete sheath throughout: The rectus abdominis is enclosed both cranially and caudally.
-The external lamina is formed by the external and internal oblique aponeuroses, and the internal lamina is mainly formed by the transversus abdominis aponeurosis.
+• Ox (Bovine): The sheath is complete along the entire length.
+The rectus abdominis muscle is surrounded cranially and caudally.
+The outer layer is formed by the external and internal oblique aponeuroses, and the inner layer is mainly formed by the aponeurosis of the transverse abdominis muscle.

 References